 I know that we probably don't know off by heart what the division goals are for PD and the provincial goals are for teachers, but I know we've been told them.
 I know that of course legally we are working within them, but really we're being spoon fed that stuff.
-Today we're going to work on this because that's part of the division goal, right, so you just do it.
-And then the next week you go back to your poster.
-(Teacher)
+Today we're going to work on this because that's part of the division goal, right, so you just do it. -And then the next week you go back to your poster (interviewed teacher).

 In the workshop, professional learning was oriented to articulate the provincial literacy goals.
 Participating in these activities gave the teachers a conceptual repertoire to understand the policy documents and discourses coming from the province and the administration.
 However, many teachers intimated that these newly articulated understandings were not necessarily translated into classroom practices.
 In the case of the teacher quoted above, her selection of a poster as a key component in the teaching of literacy, at the expense of other components of the same program, resulted in the emergence of idiosyncratic practices that emerged thanks to the presence of this particular artefact in the classroom.
 In this classroom, professional learning was configured as an effect of local circumstances, such as the teacher's assessment of the students' needs, the already established instructional practices and the available resources.
-The introduction of a poster as a key literacy tool did not necessarily reflect all the goals of the literacy policy, but reflected the particular way in which the actors in the classroom converged to enact the provincial goals on literacy.
-This is an example of how actors in this school became mobile and inhabited different realities of professional learning that were performed simultaneously.
+The introduction of a poster as a key literacy tool did not necessarily reflect all the goals of the literacy policy, but reflected the particular way in which the actors in this school became mobile and inhabited different realities of professional learning that were performed simultaneously.